How to Create a Customer Journey Map (and Increase Conversions)

 Customer Usage Data

 Analysing website and online behaviour related to your products and services will provide insight into how your customers use your products, which customer behaviours are likely to lead to a purchase, and which features of your products and services are most appealing to your target audience.
-Marketers can create sophisticated customer segmentation based on essential data like time spent on site, most purchased products, product ratings, demographic and behavioural characteristics.
+Marketers can create sophisticated customer segmentation based on essential data like time spent on site, most purchased products, product ratings, and demographic and behavioural characteristics.

 Types of Customer Journey Maps